MattPinder/MastersProject/README.md

 * Only issue with his assembly is a large spike in coverage
  * Blastx spike to see if its contents are relevant
  * Appears to be a transposase gene
-  * Best matches to transposase in varius *Zobellia* species
+  * Best matches to transposase in various *Zobellia* species
    * Strong matches to *Arenibacter*, the predicted genus of this organism
 * Run Prokka
  * File used - 01_assemblies/pb_359_8/Trim/pb_359_8_Trimmed_Circularisation_consensus.fasta